-- (a) All papers in support of the motion shall be filed and served by the moving party on all other parties that have appeared in the action. - (b) Any opposing papers shall be filed and served within fourteen (14) days after service of
+(a) All papers in support of the motion shall be filed and served by the moving party on all the motion papers.

+(b) Any opposing papers shall be filed and served within fourteen (14) days after service of

-- (c) Any reply papers shall be filed and served within seven (7) days after service of the opposing papers. - (d) A motion for reconsideration or reargument of a Court order determining a motion shall be filed and served within fourteen (14) days after the Court's determination of the original motion.
+(c) Any reply papers shall be filed and served within seven (7) days after service of the opposing papers.

+(d) A motion for reconsideration or reargument of a Court order determining a motion shall be filed and served within fourteen (14) days after the Court's determination of the original motion.
 A memorandum setting forth concisely the matters or controlling decisions which counsel believes the Court has overlooked shall accompany the motion.